Best Exterior Paint Sprayer in 2026: Top Airless Picks

 Pressure Output and Tip Size

 For exterior house paint, you need at minimum 2,000 PSI to atomize thick 100% acrylic exterior latex properly.
-Below that, you get poor atomization — the paint breaks into large droplets that create an orange-peel texture instead of a smooth film.
-The tip size (measured in thousandths of an inch orifice diameter and fan width) must match your paint's viscosity.
-A 515 tip (0.015" orifice, 10" fan) is the standard starting point for exterior latex on siding.
+Below that, paint breaks into large droplets that create orange-peel texture.
+Tip size must match your paint’s viscosity.
+A 515 tip (0.015″ orifice, 10″ fan) is the standard starting point for exterior latex on siding.
 For elastomeric coatings on stucco, move to a 517 or 519.
-This Old House recommends always checking the paint manufacturer's tip recommendation before starting — it's printed on the can.
+According to This Old House, always check the paint manufacturer’s tip recommendation on the can — mismatched tip size is the most common cause of poor results from an otherwise capable best exterior paint sprayer.

-Cleaning an airless sprayer is non-negotiable — paint left in the pump and lines dries and destroys the machine.
-The difference between sprayers is how long cleanup takes.
-Models with PowerFlush adapters (like the Graco line) connect to a garden hose and flush the entire system in 5–10 minutes.
-Models without this feature require manual backflushing through a bucket, which takes 20–30 minutes.
-Multiply that time across every use and the PowerFlush adapter pays for itself quickly.
-Always flush with clean water immediately after finishing — never let latex paint dry in the pump.
+Cleaning is non-negotiable — paint left in the pump destroys the machine.
+Graco’s PowerFlush adapter connects to a garden hose and flushes the entire system in 5–10 minutes.
+Without it, manual backflushing takes 20–30 minutes per session.
+Over a season, this time difference is significant.
+Always flush with clean water immediately after finishing — never let latex dry in the pump.

 Exterior Spraying Technique: Getting the Finish Right